Metacognitive Strategies: Go From Mindless Instructions to Real Understanding

 We even reflect on completely different parts of our lives.

 Have you ever been at a crossroads in your life where you had to decide on one thing over another?
 Of course, everyone has.

-Well, I’d be willing to put money on before you made that decision you probably thought about which was the better option for you.
+Well, I’d be willing to put money on before you made that decision on which you probably thought was the better option for you.
 Drawing from past experiences, thinking about what happened and what you could’ve done for it to turn out one way or another.

 So, if we’re all having these reflective thoughts in one way or another, what difference does it make if we do it more or less knowingly?